BIDS/repro-case-studies/case-studies/kbarbary.md

 ##### Key Benefits

-*An in depth discussion of ideally one, or possibly a few, sections of your workflow that you are particularly proud of and feel are particularly important or useful to others.*

 The separation of common software functionality into a *library* is surprisingly unique in this subfield of supernova cosmology.
 It is a boon for reproducibility: published results can include the